guptamohitofficial/blink-app/README.md

 - **runtime.log**: A log file that records performance metrics and final statistics
 - **shape_predictor_68_face_landmarks.dat**: Pre-trained dlib model for facial landmarks detection (not included)

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request for any improvements or additional features.

 ## Troubleshooting
 If you encounter issues:
 - Ensure the `shape_predictor_68_face_landmarks.dat` file is in the correct directory